 So, why do doctors order CT scans?
 They are used in hospitals worldwide for a variety of reasons.
 In this guide, we’ll discuss 10 of the most common reasons a doctor may order a CT scan.

-1. Examining Blood Vessels
+1. Examining Blood Vessels with CT Scans

 CT scans provide enough detail for physicians to examine blood vessels and check for blockages or other potential problems.
 The images provided can give your doctor the information they need to produce or reinforce a diagnosis of vascular disease without having to perform invasive exploratory surgery or surgical biopsies.

-2. Diagnosing Abdominal Issues
+2. Using CT Scans for Diagnosing Abdominal Issues

 CT scans of the abdomen may use barium as a contrast dye to produce highly detailed images of organs, including the liver, kidneys, gallbladder, spleen, ovaries and uterus.
 The addition of intravenous iodine-based dye further refines the images, allowing physicians to diagnose a variety of issues.
-A doctor might get a CAT scan of your abdomen to investigate:

 - A mass in your abdomen